unparalleled-js/docs-1/connectors/zendesk/create-organization-action.md

     <tr>
       <td>Shared tickets</td>
       <td>
-        Is <code>True</code> if the end user in this organization are able to see each other's tickets, otherwise it will display <code>False</code>.
+        Select <code>Yes</code> if the end user in this organization are able to see each other's tickets, otherwise select <code>No</code>.
       </td>
     </tr>
     <tr>
       <td>Shared comments</td>
       <td>
-        Is <code>True</code> if the end user in this organization are able to see each other's comments on tickets, otherwise it will display <code>False</code>.
+        Select <code>Yes</code> if the end user in this organization are able to see each other's comments on tickets, otherwise select <code>No</code>.
       </td>
     </tr>
     <tr>
       <td>Tags</td>
       <td>
-        An array of tags applied to this organization.
+        The tags applied to this organization.
+You can combine multiple tags with the <code>,</code> separator.
       </td>
     </tr>
     <tr>
-      <td>Custom organization field</td>
+      <td>Organization custom fields</td>
       <td>
-        Data of a custom field, it is stored as a <code>string</code>.
+        Provide data for the organization custom field(s).
       </td>
     </tr>
   </tbody>
 </table>

-Click here for a full list of [organization input](/connectors/zendesk/organization-output.md#organization-input).
+Click here for more information about [organization input](/connectors/zendesk/organization-fields.md#organization-input-fields).

 #### Output fields

 The output of this trigger contains the full set of columns from the selected organization.
-All default and custom columns are supported.
 Here are some of the commonly used outputs.

 <table class="unchanged rich-diff-level-one">
   <thead>